loopbackio/loopback.io/pages/en/lb4/Thinking-in-LoopBack.md

 }
 ```

-Register your new sequence with your `Application`, e.g. by calling `app.sequence(MySequence)`.
+Register your new sequence with your `Server`, e.g. by calling `server.sequence(MySequence)`.
 Run your tests to verify that everything works the same way as before and the new acceptance test is still failing.

 Now it's time to customize the default sequence to print a common log line.
 Edit the `handle` method as follows: